 I don't really love it for that purpose because a lot of people get back pain when lying flat on their back due to having too much curve rather than note enough.

 However, I do really like this pillow for sleeping on your side to help fill the gap between your hip and ribcage.

 Additionally, the little lips on the side my help keep you from rolling as much at night.

-Knee Pillow To Prevent Hip Pain When Sleeping On Side
+Knee Pillow To Prevent Hip Pain While Sleeping On Side At Night

 The next product is the Vertdens Knee Pillow for Side Sleepers